 In 2015 Human was chosen as one of Fast Company’s Top 20 under 25 young inspiring South Africans.
 He was also a lifestyle ambassador for Bespoken Man, a gentleman grooming brand.

-SME South Africa talks to the branding whizz about his start as entrepreneur, his branding philosophy and the lessons he has learned.
+SME South Africa talks to the branding whizz about his start as an entrepreneur, his branding philosophy and the lessons he has learned.

 How did your partnership with your co-founder come about?